- Why do grantees need prior approval for pilot studies involving human subjects?

 For K-scholar projects, if the time devoted to the research project is supported by the grant and it involves human subjects, it is subject to the prior approval process and must be submitted to NCATS.

-NCATS has sent information regarding the prior approval process via Dr. Anna Ramsey-Ewing and Dr. Petra Kaufmann.
-Grantees who have additional questions should contact their grants management specialists and program officers.
+NCATS has provided information regarding the prior approval process to its grantees.
+Those who have additional questions should contact their grants management specialists and program officers.

 NCATS will provide a document transmittal letter with file naming conventions to facilitate this process.
 Required information and documents include: